There's a common misperception of interior designers that focuses on the decoration aspect of a project.

 Depending upon your interior design work experience and background in performing specific tasks, you may need to beef up your exposure to this area to help you connect what you're studying with the practical application in the field.

-Not all interior designers working at the junior level or as assistants have had exposure to all the different phases of design.
-While you're studying for the exam, ask your manager or team supervisor for an opportunity to participate or observe projects in different phases, or to review past project documents.
+So, while you're beginning your NCIDQ journey and studying for the IDFX Exam, ask your manager or team supervisor for an opportunity to participate in or observe projects in different phases or review past project documents.

 Contract Documents — The Key to an Interior Designer’s Success